jeffpar/argument-aloud/ussc/audit/index.md

 As an aside, I dislike the semantics of the phrase "affirmed by an equally divided Court."
 Affirmance implies intention, but when the Court is deadlocked, there is no intention to affirm or reverse at all.
 Using the word "affirmed" only makes sense (to me) when a case is dismissed for some stated reason (e.g., "the case dismissed as improvidently granted and the lower court ruling is affirmed.")

-Here's a perfect example of a dismissed case that SCDB does not include and absolutely should have: [Hicks v.
-District of Columbia](https://www.oyez.org/cases/1965/51).
-The decision to dismiss the case "as improvidently granted" was reported at [383 U.S. 252](https://tile.loc.gov/storage-services/service/ll/usrep/usrep383/usrep383252/usrep383252.pdf), and while the Court -- as usual in such cases -- did not bother to provide any reasons, we have the benefit of several Justices writing separately to shed some light on its reasoning.
+[Hicks v.
+District of Columbia](https://www.oyez.org/cases/1965/51) is another example of a dismissed case that SCDB unfortunately does not include.
+The case was "dismissed as improvidently granted", and while (as usual) the Court said nothing more about it, several Justices wrote separately, shedding more light on the Court's reasoning.

-To start, we have a brief concurrence from Justice Harlan:
+First, there was a brief concurrence from Justice Harlan:

 > "Among the several reasons which support the action of the Court in dismissing the writ in this case as improvidently granted, I rest my decision to join in this disposition on the lack of a record, without which I do not believe the constitutional issues tendered can properly be decided."

-His concurrence refers to "several reasons", only one of which he mentions (lack of a record).
-Fortunately, we have a dissent from Justice Douglas that makes the Court's reasons clear: an incomplete record, and a time bar that the Court refused to waive.
+His concurrence referred to "several reasons", only one of which he mentioned (lack of a record).
+But there was also a dissent from Justice Douglas that made those reasons clear: an incomplete record *and* a time bar that the Court refused to waive.

-"DIG'ed" cases rarely provide that much detail, and they never provide a vote, so we can't know if the decisions were unanimous or whether there were any Justices with reservations who nevertheless didn't feel strongly enough to say so.
-And those decisions are typically buried in the back of U.S. Reports, along with all the other cases that were not even granted, much less briefed and argued.  **Hicks**, however, was briefed, argued, and the decision -- including the concurrence and dissent -- was prominently recorded in U.S. Reports.
+"DIG'ed" cases rarely provide that much detail, and they never provide a vote, so we can't know if such decisions were unanimous or whether there were any Justices with reservations who nevertheless didn't feel strongly enough to say so.
+And those decisions are typically buried in the back of U.S. Reports, along with all the other cases that were not even granted, much less briefed and argued.

+However, **Hicks v.
+District of Columbia**, was briefed and argued, and the decision -- including the concurrence and dissent -- is on full display in U.S. Reports, at [383 U.S. 252](https://tile.loc.gov/storage-services/service/ll/usrep/usrep383/usrep383252/usrep383252.pdf).

 {% include arguments.html term="1955" termEnd="1966" %}